marukatsutech/special_relativity/README.md

 ![image_ch9_fig3-1](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig3-1.png)

-Fig. 3-1 xxxxxxx
+Fig. 3-1 U(1) transformation

 Using Euler's formula e^iθ=cosθ+isinθ, e^iθ can be expressed as the following matrix.

 ![image_ch9_fig3-2](https://github.com/marukatsutech/special_relativity/blob/main/image_ch9_fig3-2.png)

-Fig. 3-2 xxxxxxx
+Fig. 3-2 Matrix of rotational transformation

-This matrix is ​​the same as the matrix that performs a rotational transformation in plane coordinates.
+This matrix is the same as the matrix that performs a rotational transformation in plane coordinates.
 Transformation with U(1) symmetry involves rotating the phase of the wave function.
 Rotating the phase at all positions by the same amount does not change the observed physical quantity.